liyih/SEF_AIGC_detection/README.md

 # SEF_AIGC_detection
-Reduce the Artifacts Bias for More Generalizable AI-Generated Image Detection
+The is the official reop of the paper "Reduce the Artifacts Bias for More Generalizable AI-Generated Image Detection".
+Codes and weights will be released after paper accepted.